John 16:1-33: The Work of the Holy Spirit

-Here, the first "little while" speaks of the remaining hours before the Crucifixion, and the second, of the resurrection three days later.
+Here, the first, "little while" speaks of the remaining hours before the Crucifixion, and the second "little while," of the resurrection, three days later.

 Verse 17-18: "So some of his disciples said to one another, "What is this that he says to us, 'A little while, and you will not see me, and again a little while, and you will see me'; and, 'because I am going to the Father'?
 18So they were saying, "What does he mean by 'a little while'?
 We do not know what he is talking about."

-So in verses nineteen through 22 Jesus gives a more complete explanation:
+In verses 19 through 22, Jesus gives a more complete explanation:

-Jesus knows the heart of man, so He knew they wanted to ask Him, and voluntarily began to explain.
+Jesus knows the heart of man, so He knew they wanted to ask the meaning, and voluntarily began to explain.

 Verse 23-23: "In that day you will ask nothing of me.
 Truly, truly, I say to you, whatever you ask of the Father in my name, he will give it to you.
 Until now you have asked nothing in my name.
 Ask, and you will receive, that your joy may be full."